Verdades Secretas: Season 1 (2015)

 Arlete (Camila Queiroz) is a beautiful young girl full of dreams.
 She arrives in São Paulo willing to become a model, but she ends up working as a luxury prostitute under the stage name "Angel".
 Hit by the needs that life imposes, Angel cannot overcome the traps disguised as opportunities, allowing herself to be taken by an obscure reality, which goes far beyond the catwalks.
 This is when Alex (Rodrigo Lombardi), a powerful, rich, seductive, and experienced man, comes into her life.
 They eventually end up being in love with each other as they start a relationship.
 Aiming to be even closer to Angel, Alex fakes his love towards Angel's mother, Carolina (Drica Moraes), and marries her.
 Later on, Carolina learns about Angel and Alex's affair and commits suicide in disgust.
 In order to avenge her mother's death, Angel kills Alex and throws his corpse into the sea.
 She later marries Guilherme (Gabriel Leone), her old boyfriend from the modeling agency.

 Season 2 (2021)

 Years after Alex's death, Guilherme dies in a mysterious accident.
 With no money and an ill son left to raise, Angel decides to start modeling again.
 Giovanna (Agatha Moreira), Alex's daughter, returns from Paris, believing that Angel murdered both Guilherme and her father, whose corpse was never found.
 In order to prove Alex's death and take possession of her family's inheritance, Giovanna is willing to do anything to find evidence that proves that Angel killed her father.
 She hires Cristiano (Rômulo Estrela), a charming private investigator, with whom she gets involved with.
-Aiming to get closer to Angel and be able to investigate her, Cristiano decides to pose as a model and infiltrate the world of fashion; however, once he meets Angel, he ends up being in love with her.
+Aiming to get closer to Angel and be able to investigate her, Cristiano decides to pose as a model and infiltrate the world of fashion; however, once he meets Angel, he ends up falling in love with her.